artem-pashynskyi/data-structures-and-algorithms/README.md

         - Routers connection in network.
         - How people connected in social media platforms and how strong the connections are.
     - Traversal:
-        - Depth - first Search (go deep in each level).
+        - Depth - first mosh.Search (go deep in each level).
-        - Breadth - first Search (using Queue).
+        - Breadth - first mosh.Search (using Queue).
     - Implementation:
         - Adjacency Matrix.
         - Adjacency List.